RobotRose/rose_arm_controller/doc/tests/tests_rose_moveit.md

 There is a launch file *test_rose_moveit_controller.launch* in the launch directory for this test.

 The interface of the rose_moveit_controller is tested on planning to certain points.

+## Tests interesting for later

+* Test the velocity control of the rose_moveit_controller.